 OCCUPATIONS Education and Training Adult and Vocational Education Teachers Are you patient?
 Have you coached sports activities?
 Do you like to speak in front of groups?
 Have you helped out in a school or library?
 Do you enjoy teaching games to children?
 Are you outgoing?
 Do you like being in school?
 Coaches and Scouts College and University Administrators Elementary School Teachers If you answered yes to two or more of the questions above, you might be interested in considering a career in education and training.
 Fitness Trainers and Aerobics Instructors In the Education and Training cluster, you would have the opportunity to guide and train young people.
-As a teacher, you could influence young lives.
+As a teacher, you could High School Teachers influence young lives.
 In addition, you could support the work of the classroom teacher as a counselor, librarian, or principal.
-If you are interested in working with adults, you could provide training to employees in a business.
-Each of these settings provides you with the chance to help people learn and improve their lives.
-High School Teachers Librarians Middle School Teacher Preschool and Kindergarten Teacher Helpful Piqua High School Electives: Psychology Child Development Special Education Teacher Mentoring Sociology Speech Pathologist and Audiologist AP Physics AP Biology AP Chemistry Teacher Aides Service Learning I and II Edison Intro to Communication University and College Teacher Edison Fiction Writing Upper Valley Career Technology Center Offerings: Early Childhood Education and Care Teacher Academy Edison Community College Offerings: Early Childhood Education, A.A.S.
-Child Development Associate short-term certificate Education-Elementary, A.A.
-Education-Middle School, A.A. and A.S.
+If you are Librarians interested in working with adults, you could provide training to employees in a business.
+Each of these settings provides you with Middle School Teacher the chance to help people learn and improve their lives.
+Preschool and Kindergarten Teacher Helpful Piqua High School Electives: Psychology Child Development Special Education Teacher Mentoring Sociology Speech Pathologist and Audiologist AP Physics AP Biology AP Chemistry Teacher Aides Service Learning I and II Edison Composition I and II University and College Teacher Edison Intro to Communication Edison Fiction Writing Edison General Statistics Edison US History Edison American National Government Edison Quantitative Reasoning Edison Intro Biology WSU PreCalculus WSU Calculus Upper Valley Career Technology Center Offerings: Early Childhood Education and Care Teacher Academy Edison State Community College Offerings: Early Childhood Education, A.A.S.
+Child Development Associate short-term certificate Associate of Arts - Education focused Associate of Science - Education focused